json-everything/json-everything-docs/_docs/schema/basics.md

 ## Evaluation results {#schema-results}

 JSON Schema draft 2019-09 began the process to standardize the format for evaluation output in order to support cross-platform and cross-implementation compatibility.

-The format has been updated for the upcoming release to be more concise and clear.
-This includes support for both errors and annotation collection.
+For the next release of JSON Schema, these formats have been extracted into their own specification.
+In addition, the formats themselves have been updated to increase clarity and readability.

+> More information on the changes can be found in [this blog post](https://json-schema.org/blog/posts/fixing-json-schema-output).
+{: .prompt-tip}

+_JsonSchema.Net_ supports the new, upcoming formats by default, however it can be configured for limited support of the specification requirements.
+See [this example](/schema/examples/legacy-output) for more information.

 In summary, there are three levels of verbosity for output: Flag, List, and Hierarchy.